Thosam1/PhysioNet-ICU-Mortality-Prediction/README.md

 # Only need to run once
 ```

 This will regenerate the `.parquet` files used in the later notebooks.
 Alternatively, you can use the pre-generated `.parquet` files provided in the repository.
 The same approach applies to the `.pkl` files containing the precomputed embeddings.
-For using these, please unzip the `outcomes.zip`, `set.zip`, `embeddings.zip` and `non_agg_embeddings.zip`.
+For using these, please unzip the `outcomes.zip`, `set.zip` and `embeddings.zip`.

+Please notice that the `non_agg_{dataset}_embeddings.zip` were sent separately from the rest of the files in the submission as we were limited by the submission maximum file size.
+We included these as the non aggregated embedddings take a very long time to compute.
+To be able to use these files, unzip them into the root directory of the project.

 ## Folder Structure